Powerlifting is the ultimate test of upper body strength – a tense and dramatic competition as athletes battle to lift more weight than their rivals.

 Siamand Rahman of Iran was the focus of attention at Rio 2016.
 Not only did he win his second Paralympic gold medal in the men's over 107kg division, he rewrote the history books by breaking his own world record with an unprecedented lift of 310kg, 20kg more than the then world record for able-bodied athletes.

 Rahman had been aiming at the unprecedented 300kg mark for some time.
-In the Rio competition he easily lifted 270kg on his first attempt, then went for 300kg.
-As the lights confirmed a good lift, a smile spread across his face and the venue burst into loud applause.
+In Rio, he easily lifted 270kg on his first attempt, then went for 300kg.
+As the scoreboard confirmed a good lift, a smile spread across his face and the venue burst into loud applause.
 On his third attempt he lifted 305kg to take the gold medal, then set his world record on a fourth attempt to bring the competition to an exhilarating climax.

-Mexico's Amalia Perez has been a leading figure in women's Powerlifting over more than two decades of competition.
+Mexico's Amalia Perez has been a leading figure in women's powerlifting for over two decades of competition.
 She won in the 52kg class at Beijing 2008, the 60kg class at London 2012 and the 55kg class once again at Rio 2016, where she lifted a world-record 130kg.

 As the sport continues to grow quickly worldwide, will new stars lifting huge weights emerge at Tokyo 2020?